Controlling weeds in home gardens

 - A byproduct of producing ethanol from corn, this substance does not contain the wheat protein to which some people have sensitivities.
 Instead, it is a complex of unrelated corn proteins named “gluten.”

 - In research at Iowa State University, corn gluten meal inhibited germination of many weed seeds.
-Later studies in Oregon and Kentucky found no benefit from using corn gluten meal.
+Later studies in Oregon found no benefit from using corn gluten meal.

 - In a vegetable garden, repeated treatments of corn gluten meal could be more effective against weeds.
 It is also possible that the corn gluten meal could negatively affect vegetable seed emergence.